lconde-ucl/DGE/docs/usage.md

 ## Arguments - kallisto mode

 ### `--kallisto`
-Run DESEq2 on kallisto abundance files instead of on featureCounts matrix.
+Run DESeq2 on kallisto abundance files instead of on a featureCounts matrix.
 Requires specifying the assembly.
 Not used by default.

 ### `--assembly`